Connect with others who understand.

 3. Some Supplements and Herbs

 No dietary supplements have been found to help treat or cure breast cancer.
-Moreover, health experts recommend that people try to meet their nutritional needs through foods instead of relying on supplements.
-However, doctors will sometimes recommend supplements for people with certain nutritional deficiencies.
-You should speak with your health care team before starting any supplements so as to avoid any interactions or potential harm.
+Doctors generally encourage people to get their nutrients from food, but they may recommend supplements for certain nutritional deficiencies.
+You should speak with your healthcare team before starting any supplements.
+These conversations help prevent unwanted drug interactions or potential harm.

 4. Alcoholic Beverages

-For your health, consider limiting your intake of alcohol or eliminating it completely from your diet.
-Talk to your oncologist to see if your drinking habits could interfere with your specific breast cancer symptoms or treatment.
+For your health, consider limiting your alcohol consumption or eliminating it from your diet.
+Try switching to mocktails made with fresh fruit and vegetable juices instead.
+Talk to your oncologist to see if your alcohol intake could interfere with your breast cancer treatment.

 What’s the Deal With Soy?

-There’s still some controversy and confusion about whether people with ER-positive breast cancer should avoid soy because of its natural estrogen-like compounds (called phytoestrogens).
+There’s still some controversy and confusion about whether people with ER-positive breast cancer should avoid soy.
+This is because soy contains natural estrogen-like compounds called phytoestrogens.

 “I have been on a plant-based diet also since I was diagnosed.
 The only problem I find with vegan is most protein comes from soy-based products, and I have not been able to get a clear answer if soy raises estrogen levels or not,” said a MyBCTeam member.